RGoralewski/pong-game/README.md

 ## General info
 There are two players, one ball and a match to win.
 First who score 11 points wins.
 Graphics is 100% Paint. :)
+Aim was to do the simpliest game to learn programming.

 ## Screenshots
 ![Screenshot](./images/screenshot.png)